crowdsecurity/crowdsec/docs/v1.X/docs/localAPI/howto.md

 !!! info

-    This page explains how to interract with the local API exposed by crowdsec.
+    This page explains how to interact with the local API exposed by crowdsec.

-    It's meant to be useful for system administrators, or users that want to create they own bouncers.
+    It's meant to be useful for system administrators, or users that want to create their own bouncers.